 This is a very selective list.
 Access to most of these journals is restricted to current students, faculty and staff.
-Go to Electronic Journals A-Z to search or browse the complete list of journal available at UC Berkeley
+Go to Journal Search to search or browse the complete list of journal available at UC Berkeley

 Preprint servers allow researchers to make their findings available to the public prior to publication in a peer reviewed journal.
 This allows researchers to receive feedback from their research community prior to publication, to "test the waters," and to "stake their claim" on a topic prior to publication.
 Some journals, however, will not accept articles that have appeared on a preprint server -- check the publications policy for the journals to which you hope to submit your paper.